ElnazHnia/ML-model-online-method-drift/ML model/README.md

     ```

 5. **Build Docker containers (optional)**:
-    If you want to containerize the application:
+    If Docker containers are needed, the following command can be run:
     ```bash
     docker-compose up --build
     ```